Nethereum/Nethereum.Docs/docs/nethereum-azure-quorum.md

 For the sake of simplicity, this article is based on a sample using the Standard Token Library Service, you can generate the same service using one of Nethereum Code generators using VsCode, Console, web ui etc.
 For more info: https://nethereum.readthedocs.io/en/latest/nethereum-code-generation/

+## Setting Up Quorum On Azure
+Our documentation dedicates an article on [how to spin up an instance of Quorum on Azure](set-up-blockchain-on-azure.md)
 ## Interacting with Quorum
-It is assumed you have already set up validator nodes and transaction nodes.
+It is assumed you have already set up validator nodes and transaction nodes as per [this article](set-up-blockchain-on-azure.md).

 ### Web3 setup and authentication